Grams to Tablespoons Calculator

 By convention, there are three teaspoons in a tablespoon.
 The conversion from grams to teaspoons is straightforward if you know how to convert grams to tablespoons:

 number of teaspoons = 3 × number of tablespoons

-Remember that the weight of a US tablespoon is slightly different than that of a tablespoon: however, the result of the conversion doesn't change much!
+Remember that the weight of a US tablespoon is slightly different from that of a tablespoon: however, the result of the conversion doesn't change much!

 How do I convert 50 grams of flour to tablespoons?

-To convert 50 grams of flours to tablespoons, follow these steps:
+To convert 50 grams of flour to tablespoons, follow these steps: